Shandong Aure Chemical Co., Ltd.

 Blog - Aure Chemical

-The Use of Aluminum Sulfate (Alum) in Water and Wastewater Treatment
+The Use of Aluminum Sulfate in Water and Wastewater Treatment

-Aluminum Sulfate, commonly known as Alum and with the chemical formula Al₂(SO₄)₃·nH₂O, is a widely used inorganic coagulant in both water treatment (for potable water production) and wastewater treatment (municipal, industrial, and stormwater).
+Aluminum Sulfate, commonly known as aluminium sulphate and with the chemical formula AL₂(SO₄)₃·xH₂O, is a widely used inorganic coagulant in both water treatment (for potable water production) and wastewater treatment (municipal, industrial, and stormwater).
 It is a white, crystalline substance that dissolves readily in water, making it cost-effective and efficient for large-scale applications.
-Alum has been employed in water purification since ancient times but gained prominence in modern treatment processes during the 19th century.
+Aluminum Sulfate has been employed in water purification since ancient times but gained prominence in modern treatment processes during the 19th century.
 Its primary function is to facilitate the removal of impurities through coagulation and flocculation, transforming cloudy or polluted water into clearer, safer effluent.
 In water treatment, it helps produce drinking water by reducing contaminants, while in wastewater treatment, it aids in meeting discharge standards and preventing environmental issues like eutrophication.
-Alum's versatility stems from its ability to react with water's alkalinity, forming charged species that interact with pollutants.
+Aluminum Sulfate's versatility stems from its ability to react with water's alkalinity, forming charged species that interact with pollutants.

 Role as a Flocculant and Flocculant Aid

-In water and wastewater treatment, alum serves primarily as a coagulant but also functions as a flocculant or flocculant aid, playing a key role in the coagulation-flocculation process—a critical step in physical-chemical treatment.
+In water and wastewater treatment, Aluminum Sulfate serves primarily as a coagulant but also functions as a flocculant or flocculant aid, playing a key role in the coagulation-flocculation process—a critical step in physical-chemical treatment.

-• As a Flocculant and Flocculant Aid: Following coagulation, during gentle effectiveness-of-aluminum-sulfate-as-a-flocculant.jpgslow mixing in the flocculation basin, alum hydrolyzes further, reacting with water's alkalinity to form a gelatinous precipitate of aluminum hydroxide (Al(OH)₃).
+• As a Flocculant and Flocculant Aid: Following coagulation, during gentle The effectiveness of aluminum sulfate as a flocculantslow mixing in the flocculation basin, Aluminum Sulfate hydrolyzes further, reacting with water's alkalinity to form a gelatinous precipitate of aluminum hydroxide (Al(OH)₃).
 This sticky "floc" acts like a web, entrapping destabilized particles and forming larger, heavier aggregates.
-Alum thus aids flocculation by providing a bridging mechanism, where the floc binds particles together.
+Aluminum Sulfate thus aids flocculation by providing a bridging mechanism, where the floc binds particles together.
 It is often used with organic polymers (e.g., cationic polyamidine) as flocculant aids to enhance floc size, strength, and settling speed, improving overall efficiency.
-This dual role—charge neutralization and floc formation—makes alum versatile, though its performance depends on factors like pH (optimal 5.5–7.5), temperature, and dosage, often determined via jar tests.
+This dual role—charge neutralization and floc formation—makes Aluminum Sulfate versatile, though its performance depends on factors like pH (optimal 5.5–7.5), temperature, and dosage, often determined via jar tests.

 The formed flocs then proceed to sedimentation (where they settle as sludge) and filtration (for final polishing), significantly clarifying the water.